ChatGPT

 Breakthrough with Transformers

-The breakthrough that allowed BERT and ChatGPT-based models is called transformers, introduced in a paper from 2017 entitled “Attention is all you need”.
-It was presented as a way to build machine translation but to have much faster parallel execution.
-It also introduced a new concept called Self Attention to further make sense of long language sequences.
+The breakthrough that allowed BERT and ChatGPT-based models to flourish is called transformers, introduced in a paper from 2017 entitled Attention Is All You Need.
+It was presented as a way to build machine translation with much faster parallel execution.
+It also introduced a new concept called Self Attention to make sense of long language sequences further.
 It creates connections between different parts of the sequence.
+This allowed for highly scalable and efficient text generation, leading to models like GPT-3, GPT-4, and beyond.

 So how does it all work?
 In the transformer-based model, each word is transformed into a token.
-As tokens are read as part of an input sentence the model starts predicting what the output should be - similar in concept to sentence completion.
+As tokens are read as part of an input sentence, the model starts predicting what the output should be - similar in concept to sentence completion.

 Due to the use of transformers in creating the model, the potential output is not just a prediction of the next word.
-Because the model is trained with deep understanding and “attention”, whole sentences and groupings of text are generated.
+Because the model is trained with deep understanding and attention, whole sentences and groupings of text are generated.
 The model used by ChatGPT can accept several thousand tokens as input.

 Risks and Limitations

-Misinformation
+Misinformation & Hallucinations

 Bias